microsoft/nni/docs/en_US/Compressor/Pruner.md

 ***

-## SensitivityPruner
+## Sensitivity Pruner
 In [Learning both Weights and Connections for Efficient Neural Networks](https://arxiv.org/abs/1506.02626), author Song Han and provide an algorithm to find the sensitivity of each layer and set the pruning threshold to each layer.

 >We used the sensitivity results to find each layer’s threshold: for example, the smallest threshold was applied to the most sensitive layer, which is the first convolutional layer...
 The pruning threshold is chosen as a quality parameter multiplied by the standard deviation of a layer’s weights

 ### Usage
-You can prune weight step by step and reach one target sparsity by SensitivityPruner with the code below.
+You can prune weight step by step and reach one target sparsity by Sensitivity Pruner with the code below.

 Tensorflow code
 ```python